MarcAntoineLebourgeois/algolia-search-movie/README.md

 - I created a personal account in Algolia and secure it with 2FA.
 - Algolia index has been created manually using the web console.
-- For security concern, the frontend API key uses a search-only API key.
+- For security concern, the front-end API key uses a search-only API key.
-- Exceptionally, as the data has no value, I commited secrets.
-I understand not to do this in the real world.
-This way, the interviewer can directly use the app. :)
+- The back-end Algolia API key is not provided in this repository.
+Please contact me for getting it and fully use the app.

 I really hope you enjoy it :D